5 Major Costs of Traditional Approaches to Business Travel

 Writing in the Harvard Business Review, epidemiologist Andrew Rundle reports his finding that frequent business travel is associated with a wide range of negative health outcomes, including obesity, anxiety, depression, alcohol dependency and insomnia.

-This is unlikely to come as a surprise to anyone familiar with the strains of frequent long-distance travel: lost sleep, unhealthy meals, greater difficulty maintaining healthy routines.
+This is unlikely to come as a surprise to anyone familiar with the strains of frequent long-distance travel.
+Lost sleep, unhealthy meals, greater difficulty maintaining healthy routines.
 While Covid-19 has highlighted the link between travel and infectious disease, it has always been the case that frequent travellers have an increased exposure to disease.

 For companies in the U.S, this means higher employee insurance claims.
 For companies everywhere, it means reduced wellbeing and lost productivity.